shaneholloman/docmd/docs/theming/custom-css-js.md

 **How it works:**
 *   Each string in the `customJs` array should be an absolute path from the root of your generated `site/` directory.
 *   These `<script src="..."></script>` tags will be added just before the closing `</body>` tag on every page.
 This ensures the DOM is loaded before your scripts run and is generally better for page performance.
-*   Similar to custom CSS, you are responsible for ensuring these JavaScript files exist at the specified locations in your final `site/` output.

 **Use Cases for Custom JS:**
 *   Adding interactive elements (e.g., custom modals, tabs not provided by `docmd`).